jelreyes/olist-ecommerce-EDA/readme.md

     - Any cells with empty strings or spaces are replaced with NaN values to standardize missing data handling.

     - To handle inconsistencies in city names (e.g., special characters in geolocation_city), city names are converted to their closest ASCII equivalents using unidecode, and duplicates are dropped based on geolocation_zip_code_prefix, geolocation_state, and geolocation_city.

-## Data Analysis
-_To be completed in future stages._

-## Recommendations
-- **```geolocation_city``` standardization**: A controlled vocabulary for city could reduce duplicates and discrepancies due to special characters.
-- **Database architecture**: If Olist’s website directly inputs this data to their database, implementing these data cleaning and normalization practices within the database could help maintain consistency and reliability in production.